TRiO Student Support Services Program

 The library houses a special collection of books, documents, photographs, manuscripts, oral history tapes, and administrative records dealing with the history of Graceland University, Community of Christ, and the community of Lamoni.
 The collection is available by appointment.

 The Charles F. Grabske, Sr. Library and Learning Resource Center is open 45 hours per week with additional hours available as requested by students.
-It is staffed by a professional librarian and one support staff member specializing in document delivery.
+It is staffed by two professional librarians.

 Grabske’s holdings focus primarily on medicine, science, and allied health, although nursing is its core collection.
 Grabske holdings include professional journals and periodicals, ready reference titles as well as monographs.
 Its electronic collection includes over 3,000 electronic journals in the health sciences with CINAHL with full text, Health Source Nursing Academic, the Cochrane Library, Ovid Total Access, Nursing Essentials and Science Direct College Edition.
 These databases facilitate the research of Graceland’s School of Nursing.
 Grabske also houses the historical archive of the nursing program.

 Twenty-two computers are available to students in the library and learning resource area.
-There is a wide variety of titles in interactive programming and instructional videos.
+Six individual study rooms are available for testing and group/individual study.

 Public and Agency Libraries – Mid-Continent Public Library serves the metropolitan Kansas City area with 30 branch locations across three counties.
 The needs of students and faculty for general research are well-served by this large system with access to their extensive collection.
 Mid-Continent is in the top 10 library systems in the nation, according to the American Library Association’s HAPLR rating system.